 There was another way, too.
 One could simply make a five-dollar investment in one of those new-fangled .44-caliber Colt Dragoon revolvers, then go find a successful miner and rob him.

 Meet the Triskett Gang

 There was one particular group of frontier rowdies who opted to follow this last path.
 They were known as the Triskett Gang.
-This name sounds a bit like a Disney movie from the late 1960s — maybe as a sequel to The Apple Dumpling Gang? — but in reality, these guys were anything but lovable.
+This name sounds a bit like a Disney movie from the early 1970s — maybe a sequel to The Apple Dumpling Gang? — but in reality, these guys were anything but lovable.
 They were named not after a yet-to-be-invented Nabisco snack cracker, but rather after brothers Jack and Henry Triskett.
 In their little band were three other thugs: Fred Cooper, Miles Hearn and Chris Slover.

 The story of the Triskett Gang's last day is a bit fuzzy.
 I haven't been able to track down a solid source for the details.
-A visit to the Josephine County Historical Society in Grants Pass might yield further details, but historians at the Historical Society have been looking into this for some time now without being able to confirm its details.
+A visit to the Josephine County Historical Society in Grants Pass might yield further details, but historians at the Historical Society have been looking into this for some time now without being able to confirm it.
 It's possible — actually, it's rather likely — that the story has been exaggerated and distorted so much over years of retelling that it's crossed the line from "history" to "legend."